gradle/gradle/design-docs/incremental-build.md

 - Need to incorporate test execution into this as well
 - How are we going to handle external dependencies while the jvm-component plugins do not support external dependencies?
+- do we need to simulate integration tests?

 ## Story: Update performance generator to create representative C/C++ project